waprin/gcloud-python/docs/monitoring-usage.rst

 the documentation on `Custom Metrics`_ for more information.

-To write a data point to a custom metric, you must provide an instance of :class:`~gcloud.monitoring.metric.Metric` created with a metric type as well as values for the labels associated with that metric type.
-The metric type can either be created using the :class:`~gcloud.monitoring.metric.MetricDescriptor` class or be auto-created.
-For more information on creating metric descriptors, see the `Metric Descriptors`_ section.
-For information on metric type auto-creation, see `Auto-creation of custom metrics`_.
+To write a data point to a custom metric, you must provide an instance of :class:`~gcloud.monitoring.metric.Metric` specifying the metric type as well as the values for the metric labels.
+You will need to have either created the metric descriptor earlier ( see the `Metric Descriptors`_ section ) or rely on metric type auto-creation, see `Auto-creation of custom metrics`_.

-You will also need to provide a :class:`~gcloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for project_id, which is ignored when writing.
-A good choice is to use the underlying physical resource where your application code runs – e.g., a monitored resource type of gce_instance or aws_ec2_instance.
+You will also need to provide a :class:`~gcloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for `project_id`, which is ignored when writing.
+A good choice is to use the underlying physical resource where your application code runs – e.g., a monitored resource type of `gce_instance` or `aws_ec2_instance`.
 In some limited circumstances, such as when only a single process writes to the custom metric, you may choose to use the global monitored resource type.

 See `Monitored resource types`_ for a list of all monitored resource types available in